-Preferably, Tutoring appointments will need to be scheduled online via GradesFirst or Catmail.
-Walk-in appointments will need to be monitored.
+Depending on the social distancing being implemented, tutoring appointments will need to be scheduled online via GradesFirst or Catmail.
+Walk-in appointments will be strongly discouraged.

-[Paragraph modified 8/20/2020]
+[last sentence modified 8/15/2020]

-Additional tutoring sessions can take place over Zoom or Meeting Spaces if the student is unable to come in or does not feel comfortable with an in-person tutoring session.
+Additional tutoring sessions can take place over Zoom or through Meeting Spaces if the student is unable to come in or does not feel comfortable with an in person tutoring session.